SaaS subscription models: performance-based VS. one-time pricing.

 We know, finding the right digital solution for your leisure business’ needs is a big task to tackle.
 Where to start?
 There’s so many features and technicalities to take into account.
 And even once you’ve gone through that phase and found the software that has the perfect fit for your venue, your buying committee - or you, acting as a one-man committee - will have to make an important decision over one critical factor specifically: the pricing model.

-But let me ask you this: Imagine you are looking to commit to renting a property for a recurring trip with the aim to get some wellness.
+But imagine this: You are looking to commit to renting a property for a recurring trip with the aim to get some wellness.
 Would you ever just look at the price of a property and decide based on its price alone?
 No. You look at all it has to offer.
 Does it have a nice private garden or maybe even a jacuzzi and daily room-cleaning, or does it have 2 windows, no air conditioning, and only a pre-and post-cleaning arrangement?
 Clearly, we never just look at the price because we tend to make conclusions on the wrong merits if we would.
 We neatly assess what is delivered to us, and based on our goals; we weigh the prices against whether we believe it is worth it or not.
-The same way you need to evaluate the pricing model when choosing your software service provider because pricing is not ‘just pricing’ - it’s so much more than that, and if you stick around, you’ll find out exactly what I mean.
+The same way you need to evaluate the pricing model when choosing your software service provider because pricing is not ‘just pricing’ - it’s so much more than that, and if you stick around, you’ll find out exactly what we mean.

 The most common pricing models for current providers in our industry include